 If the product is not a licensed medicine, marketers should not make any medicinal claims in their ads.
 The ASA and CAP considers that claims that a product can “cure”, “restore”, “prevent”, “avoid”, “fight” or “heal” (and similar) are likely to be considered as medicinal and advertisers of non-licensed CBD containing products should avoid making reference to them.

-If marketers are able to establish that the product is not a controlled substance, a medicine or a Novel Food, it is likely to be caught by the Regulation (EC) No 1924/2006 on Nutrition and Health Claims made on Foods (the EU Regulation) which is reflected in Section 15 of the CAP Code.
+Oral CBD products are likely to be caught by the Regulation (EC) No 1924/2006 on Nutrition and Health Claims made on Foods (the EU Regulation) which is reflected in Section 15 of the CAP Code.

 Among other things, only specific health claims listed as authorised in the EU Register can be used in ads for foods, and only if the product can satisfy the conditions of use.
 General health claims, must be accompanied by a relevant specific authorised health claim.